hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 [Different eras have had radically different notions of what art "is"](/2022/09/27/art-eras.html), and shifts in the definition of art are often spurred by technological change.
 The concept of an "artist" as a special category, distinct from "artisan", [didn't exist until the societal transformations spurred by the Industrial Revolution](/2022/09/27/art-eras.html).
 Painters like Raphael or Leonardo wouldn't have even recognized the way we talk about artists today; they were highly-skilled craftspeople for hire, like woodworkers or goldsmiths.

-**Photography** [it what we thought we thought was the sole domain of human creativity and skill](/2022/08/29/photography-history.html), causing a rethinking of the definition of art, [the Modern Art movement](/2022/09/27/art-eras.html).
+**Photography** [automated things thought to be the sole domain of human creativity and skill](/2022/08/29/photography-history.html).
+It led to a rethinking of what "art is" and [the Modern Art movement](/2022/09/27/art-eras.html).

 **Hip-hop** grew—in part—from the technology of dual turntables with faders.
 Hip-hop relied heavily on remix and repurposing existing music, collaging it into something unrecognizably different.
 This led to a greater appreciation of the role of remix in art, from Homer to Shakepeare and beyond, and the idea that ["Everything is a remix"](https://www.everythingisaremix.info/watch-the-series), which [complicates simplistic notions of ownership and copyright](https://en.wikipedia.org/wiki/Remix_(book)).